AMRRON MISSION STATEMENT

 Founded in 2011, AmRRON was originally created as a communications network to keep communities and states within the American Redoubt connected in the event of a major disaster situation, or socio-economic collapse.
 Within a year, over half the members consisted of those living outside the American Redoubt.
-AmRRON has now grown to nearly two thousand radio operators, with members in every state, plus Puerto Rico and Canada.
+AmRRON has now grown to nearly four thousand radio operators, with members in every state, plus Puerto Rico and Canada.
 In January, 2014, AmRRON merged with TAPRN, making it the largest conservative mostly-Christian radio network outside of a faith-based organizational structure (such as Salvation Army and LDS).

 AmRRON is a network of Preppers, Patriots and Redoubters who have volunteered to keep each other connected when other means of communications are unavailable or unreliable.
 AmRRON operators participate in scheduled nets to practice using non-conventional communications.

 Although, AmRRON has interoperability with other preparedness and patriot networks, we strongly encourage other communications teams to develop their own, communications plans in the event that AmRRON becomes disrupted or compromised.

 Example of groups who have AmRRON operators as an integrated part of their disaster/preparedness plans:

 – Prepper Groups

 – Church-operated disaster preparedness teams

 – Ham clubs

 Types of AmRRON members